 The most competitive candidates for admission will have a strong record of previous work in the feminist study of some or all of the following areas: race, gender, sexuality, colonialism, labor and disability.

-NOTE: if you do not meet one of the university or department requirements but feel qualified for graduate work in WGS, please contact the current WGS graduate coordinator to discuss your situation.
-Please contact the WGS Graduate Coordinator if you have questions.
+NOTE: If you do not meet one of the university or department requirements but feel qualified for graduate work in WGS, you can articulate your preparedness for the program in your Academic Statement of Purpose (see below).

 Required and Optional Application Sections